rkwai/rag-system/ragas/README.md

 - Context Relevancy
 - Context Recall
 - Response Harmfulness
+- Function Call Accuracy

 Results are saved as CSV files in the `eval_results/` directory.

 ## 📝 Configuration

-Evaluation parameters can be configured in `config/config.yaml`.
-This includes:
+Evaluation parameters can be configured in:
-- Model parameters
-- Evaluation thresholds
-- Dataset paths
-- Output configurations
+1. `config/config.yaml` - Model and agent configurations
+2. `.env` - Environment-specific settings
+3. Individual evaluation scripts